Skip to main content

 In total, homeowners gained $1 trillion in tappable equity in the second quarter, which Black Knight Data & Analytics President Ben Graboske notes is "by far the strongest growth we've ever seen."

-According to the report, less than 3% of mortgage holders have less than 10% in equity in their homes, the lowest that figure has even been.
+According to the report, less than 3% of mortgage holders have less than 10% equity in their homes, the lowest that figure has ever been.

 "Tappable equity grew an astonishing 37% year-over-year in Q2 2021, driven by increasing gains in home values over the quarter," Graboske said.